-In our capacity as Bond Counsel and as a basis for the opinions set forth below, we have examined such matters of law, including the Local Bond Law, the Local Budget Law and the Code, such documents, including the ordinances set forth above, and such other statutes, resolutions, certificates, instruments and records of the County, as we have deemed necessary or appropriate for the purpose of the opinion rendered below.
-In such examination, we have assumed and relied upon the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to the original documents of all documents submitted to us as copies.
-As to any facts material to our opinion we have, when relevant facts were not independently established, relied upon the aforesaid instruments, certificates and documents.
+We have examined the Local Bond Law, the Education Law and such other laws and originals (or copies certified or otherwise identified to our satisfaction) of such instruments, certificates and documents as we deem necessary to render the opinions set forth herein.
+In such examination, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to the original documents of all documents submitted to us as copies.

-Based upon the foregoing, we are of the opinion that:
+Based upon the foregoing and subject to the qualifications set forth herein, we are of the opinion that: